alrickemilien/rc6_crypto/README.md

-The projects implements symmetric encrypt / decrypt functions with algorithm built through Intel assembly, for discovering purposes
+The projects implements symmetric encrypt / decrypt functions with algorithm built through Intel assembly, for discovering purposes and for packer project.

 - Encryption must use external or self generated key.
 - Decryption execution must be insignificant.